PawkyPenguin/Evaluby/README.md

 ## Installation

-Download my fork of the `gruff` project.
-Then, install the library with rake so that you can use it.
+The following commands download my fork of the `gruff` project and then install the library with rake so that you can use it.
-*Note*: Unfortunately, the `gruff` project on Github seems to be dead.
+*Note*: Unfortunately, the `gruff` project on GitHub seems to be dead.
 If this remains the case for a long time, I will probably create my own gem at some point.
 However, as of now, rake is the way to go for installing my fork.

+Execute the following commands:

 - `git clone https://github.com/PawkyPenguin/gruff.git`
 - `gem install bundler #install bundler if you don't already have it`
 - `cd gruff && rake install`